 305, 306.
 GREEK.
-Exegesis of 1, 2 Thessalonians, first semester, and Ephesians, second semester.
+Exegesis of the Gospel of Mark, first semester, and Ephesians, second semester.
 Prescribed, third year, two hours each semester.
-Professor Johnson or Professor Pentecost.
-Taught by Dr. Toussaint, fall, 1960.
+Dr. Toussaint.

 307, 308.
 GREEK.
 Exegesis of the Epistle to the Romans, first semester, and the Epistle to the Hebrews, second semester.
 Prescribed, fourth year or elective, two hours each semester.
-Professor Johnson or Professor Pentecost.
+Professor Johnson.

 309. INTRODUCTION TO THE NEW TESTAMENT.
 The rise of the Koine; textual criticism; the formation, history and extent of the canon; introduction to the books of the New Testament.
 Prescribed, first year, three hours, spring semester.
-Professor Johnson.
-Taught by Dr. Toussaint, 1961.
+Professor Johnson or Dr. Toussaint.

-The elective department is designed to aid men who wish to make a more extensive study of the Greek New Testament than is possible in the prescribed course.
-The chief emphasis is on exception at the prescribed work of exception are covered during a two-year cycle.
+The elective department is designed to aid men who wish to make a more intensive study of the Greek New Testament than is possible in the prescribed course.
+The chief emphasis is on exegesis.
+Books not included in the prescribed work of exegesis are covered during a two-year cycle.

 351A, 351B.
 GOSPEL OF MATTHEW.
 Exegesis of the Gospel of Matthew, together with a consideration of some of the problems of interpretation.
-Elective, two hours, both semesters, beginning with fall semester odd-numbered years.
-Professor Johnson.
+Elective, two hours, both semesters, beginning with fall semester, odd-numbered years.
+Dr. Toussaint.

 352. THE ACTS.
-Exceptsis of the text, together with consideration of the historical problems.
+Excegesis of the text, together with consideration of the historical problems.
 Elective, two hours, spring semester, odd-numbered years.
 Professor Johnson.

 353. SECOND CORINTHIANS.
 A careful study of the text, with commentary prepared by the student on certain portions.
 Elective, two hours, spring semester, even-numbered years.
-Professor Johnson.
+Dr. Toussaint.

 354. GALATIANS.
-A detailed exceesis of the book, with examination of the historical problems involved.
+A detailed excegsis of the book, with examination of the historical problems involved.
 Elective, two hours, fall semester, odd-numbered years.
-Professor Pentecost.
+Dr. Toussaint.

-355. FIRST CORINTHIANS.
-A careful exceptical study of the Greek text.
+355. FIRST AND SECOND THESSALONIANS.
+Exegesis of the Greek text of these epistles.
 Elective, two hours, fall semester, even-numbered years.
-Professor Johnson.
+Dr. Toussaint.

 356. PASTORAL EPISTLES.
 Exegesis of 1, 2 Timothy and Titus.
 Elective, two hours, fall semester, odd-numbered years.
-Professor Pentecost.
+Professor Johnson.

 357. GENERAL EPISTLES.
 Reading and exegesis of James, 1, 2 Peter, Jude.
 Elective, two hours, fall semester, even-numbered years.
-Professor Johnson.
+Mr. Hodges.